Department of Pediatric Dentistry

 - Letters of recommendation - Three letters of recommendation from individuals who have known and worked closely with the candidate are required in support of an application.
 Letters of recommendation are valid for no more than two consecutive years for the same program.
 Letters of recommendation also must be program specific (ie, support an applicant for the actual program to which he/she is applying).

 The program's strengths are based on planning, evaluation, and improvements to the program, as well as the residents' effectiveness in passing the American Board of Pediatric Dentistry's Qualifying Exam and becoming certified.
 The program director continuously evaluates student outcomes (procedures, productivity, grades), staff surveys, and program outcomes (adequacy of clinical time, faculty feedback, student feedback, etc).
 Any adjustments are made according to the reports, so that the program is always improving.
-As of 2011, the number of graduates that have passed the qualifying exam and been certified has been above 95%.
+From 2015 until the present, the number of graduates that have passed the ABPD qualifying exam and been certified is 100%.

 |Program Length:||24 Total Months